From Grant Idea to Funding…

 - Use grant writing tools on the website.
 Do a Gap Analysis with an end in mind, a current needs and strengths statement, and then develop a program to fill the gap from need to grant goals/outcomes.

 - Work with the Grant and Outreach Program Senior Specialist to create a timeline for your grant preparation, working backwards from the due date to the current time.
 She will also coordinate timelines with Veronica Bulla and Dawn Gonzales to include budget preparation time.
-If you need grant conceptualization and writing suggestions, set up an appointment with Dr. Schwartz.
+If you need grant conceptualization and writing suggestions, set up an appointment with the Research Dean

 - Write your draft narrative.
 Begin with a word processing program to create a format for the grant that follows the needed sections of the grant as listed in the RFP.
 Learn the criteria that will be used to evaluate your proposal and apply that to your draft narrative.